 How can I apply for an electronic visa to Uzbekistan?

 You can find the Uzbekistan visa application on the official website, e-visa.gov.uz .
-After filling out the form found on the site, and you will receive an email confirmation of the submitted application.
+After filling out the form found on the site and making payment, and you will receive an email confirmation of the submitted application.

 The Uzbekistan e-visa is valid for 90 days from the date of issue, meaning that whenever you choose to enter the country within that 90-day period, you can then stay up to 30 days in country before needing to exit.

 What if I’m not eligible for an e-visa or visa-free entry?

 If you have not found your country in any of the lists above, you will need to apply for a visa at the embassy.
 To get a visa through an embassy or consulate of Uzbekistan, the following documents are required: